Dead by Dawn (1998) from Johnny Web (Uncle Scoopy)

 Jodie Fisher - breasts and buns

 In Consenting Adults, Kevin Kline made bail about halfway through, found out that his own wife had moved in with Spacey, and that's basically where the real movie began.
-Dead by Dawn condensed the plot to the point where the pseudo-Kline did find out about his friend and his wife, but is still in the slammer, and it ends with our understanding that the ersatz Kline character will fry for a crime he did not commit.
+Dead by Dawn condensed the plot to the point where the pseudo-Kline did find out about his friend and his wife, but was still in the slammer at the time.
+The film ends with our understanding that the ersatz Kline character will fry for a crime he did not commit.

 Well, sorta.
 It wasn't a bad idea, I guess, but ...

-• The original plot was butchered so badly with inexplicable editing and a an unsatisfying and too-abrupt ending that it was no longer at the level of the original.
-It was sort of an interesting idea to end the film with the patsy realizing that he's been had, ala Body Heat, but in Body Heat, Bill Hurt, although likeable, is a genuine sleazeball who actually does some bad things along the way.
-This poor schnook, on the other hand, never did anything bad in his life except to sleep with his neighbor's wife one time.
-He is simply a victim, so his impending and certain murder conviction seems like an unsatisfying denouement.
+• The original Consenting Adults plot was butchered so badly with inexplicable editing and an unsatisfying and too-abrupt ending that it was no longer at the level of the original.
+It was sort of an interesting idea to end the film with the patsy realizing that he's been had, ala Body Heat, but in this case it seems totally inappropriate for the character, and therefore annoying.
+In Body Heat, Bill Hurt was charming, but he was also a genuine sleazeball who committed acts so heinous that he deserved to be in prison.
+The poor schnook in this movie, on the other hand, never did anything bad in his life except to sleep with his neighbor's wife one time.
+He was simply a victim, so his impending and certain murder conviction seemed like an unsatisfying denouement.

 • As you might expect, the actors in Dead by Dawn are not quite up to the standard of Kline and Spacey.

 • Remember this is a softcore sex film.
-By that standard it does have a decent plot, but it isn't good in the other areas where a softcore sex film should be good, like sex and nudity, for example.
+By that genre's standard it does have a decent plot, but that's not the sole standard for evaluating such a film.
+Dead by Dawn isn't good in the other areas where a softcore sex film should deliver, like sex and nudity, for example.

-• Shannon Tweed, 40ish and near the end of her career in erotica, did her first sex scene in her underwear until the final minute, when she removed her clothing while sitting down with her back to the camera, so that only the top of her buns were visible.
-In her second sex scene, she stayed in her underwear.
-In the last minute of the film, she finally flashed one of her mammoth breasts.
+• Shannon Tweed, 40ish and near the end of her career in erotica, did two sex scenes.
+In the first, she wore her underwear until the final minute, when she removed her clothing while sitting down with her back to the camera, so that only the top of her buns were visible.
+In her second sex scene, she stayed in her underwear throughout.
+She finally flashed one of her mammoth breasts in the last minute of the film.

-• Jodie Fisher's first sex scene basically wasn't a sex scene at all.
-It was a topless woman hugging a man interminably, while they flopped around a suburban swimming pool.
+• Jodie Fisher also performed in two sex scenes.
+The first one included some pleasant nudity, but wasn't really a sex scene at all.
+It was just a topless woman hugging a man interminably, while they flopped around a suburban swimming pool.
 Fisher's final sex scene was the only good one in the film.
 She was seen fully naked from the rear (she looked great), and her breasts were exposed from several angles.

 I can't recommend this film at all.
-The borrowed plot is not really relevant to this evaluation.
-The salient point is that it's filled with long, passionless sex scenes in which the participants are fully-dressed or in panties.
+The borrowed plot is not the reason.
+The salient point is that the film is filled with long, passionless sex scenes in which the participants are fully-dressed or in panties.
 There's no sign of a pubic area anywhere, and almost no nudity from Shannon Tweed.

 The Critics Vote ...

-• there are online articles from major reviewers
+• there are no online articles from major reviewers

 The People Vote ...